kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 *   According to European General Data Protection Regulation (GDPR), you have the right to know what data Vastaamo has collected about you.
 This can help you decide what you want to do next.
 *   Contact Vastaamo with their [request for access to personal data](https://vastaamo.fi/files/rekisteritietojen_tarkastuspyynto.pdf) -form.
 More information about Vastaamo Data Protection is available from [their website](https://vastaamo.fi/tietosuoja/). (currently only in Finnish)
 *   Understand that it may take several weeks to get an answer.

-### Request a prohibition of direct marketing from Traficom and Data & Marketing Association of Finland (ASML)

-*   A consumer can limit phone marketing by calling Data & Marketing Association of Finland (ASML) service number 0600 13404 from Monday to Friday between 8 and 18.
-The service costs 0,39€ / minute + operator service charges.
-Queuing is free-of-charge.
-(Note.
-You can't call from abroad.)
-*   ASML does not charge any other fees from the caller.
-More information available from [ASML website](https://www.asml.fi/kieltopalvelut/). (currently only in Finnish)
-*   Prohibition of data disclosure from Finnish Transport and Communications Agency Traficom registries can be made from [Traficom website](https://www.traficom.fi/en/services/how-prohibit-disclosure-your-data).

 ### Your Right to be Forgotten from search results